kickitharder/Meade-LX200-Classic--ASCOM-Driver/README.md

 •	Maximum Declination for slew – helps to prevent cameras from hitting the telescope’s mount!

-•	Maximum slew rate to save the LX200’s motors
+•	Maximum slew rate setting to save the LX200’s motors

 •	Set observing site’s elevation